raphael-group/LAML/README.md

 Unit tests are available to ensure the success of installation.
 We highly recommend the user performs the following step to test the installation.

-In your terminal, type the following:
+In your terminal, type the following to run the testing executable:

 ```
-$ laml_tests.py
+laml_tests.py
 ```
 If LAML was installed properly, you would see on the screen `Running tests for LAML...` to begin, and print progress dots (one for each test passed).
 At the end, you should see the following message: